Henry1887/ES3KeyExtractor/README.md

 ## Supported Games
 This tool works on **every Unity game** (PC and Android), as long as you have access to the unencrypted assets of the game.

+## How does this Tool work
+If provided with the data folder of the game, it will go through every file in it and look for "ES3Defaults", then check if a variable amount of bytes afterwards is "SaveFile.es3" and then read the first printable characters after that, which is the key, until it hits non printable characters.

 ## Usage

 For **PC Unity Games**: